 6. Make a plan for your pets.

-If you've ever traveled with pets, you know that not all are welcome at hotels.
-And some hotels that do welcome pets charge additional fees.
+If you've ever traveled with pets, you know they aren't always welcome at hotels.
+And some hotels that do allow pets charge additional fees.
 Planning to stay at a hotel on your way to your new home?
 Call ahead or check online to be sure it's pet-friendly.

 7. Be sure your vehicle is road ready.